 Travelers to Chania can expect to have enough cultural and local activities available, with the option to fill multiple days worth of time with these pursuits.
 However, the town also has much to offer the more laid-back tourist, with beautiful beaches and world-class restaurants abounding in the town.

-Olives, honey, spices, herbs, and cheese are amongst the Cretan products often purchased by tourists.
+Olives, honey, spices, herbs, and cheese are among the Cretan products often purchased by tourists.

 Furthermore, visitors can visit the historic and beautiful Mosque of the Janissaries.
 Located in the old Venetian Harbor, the mosque was built on the grounds of a former church with one nave.
 It no longer functions as a religious building, and it remains the oldest structure from the Ottoman period.

 Also known as the “Kucjk Hassan Mosque,” the building dates back to 1645 when the Turks captured Chania; it’s the oldest Ottoman structure on the island.

 The building stopped functioning as a mosque in 1923 and has, since then, been used as a café, restaurant, and tourist office throughout the years.
 In the recent past, the mosque was renovated, becoming a space dedicated to exhibitions.

 Hiking the one-of-a-kind Samaria Gorge is another fun activity to do in Chania.
 The challenging seventeen kilometer (12 mile) long walk takes you through a stunning UNESCO Biosphere Reserve and some of the most unique scenery to be found in the entirety of Greece.

 Where to stay in Chania on Crete

 Besides some exquisite boutique hotels in renovated historic buildings in the Old Town, one of the best places to stay in Chania, is Hotel Chania Flair.
 The adults-only hotel is a new facility and was completed in 2020— making it perfectly modern.
 It offers every creature comfort you could possibly think of!